wwwehr/agentkit/cdp-langchain/python/README.md

 ## Examples

-Check out [cdp-langchain/examples](./examples) for inspiration and help getting started!
+Check out [cdp-langchain/examples](../examples) for inspiration and help getting started!
-- [Chatbot Python](./examples/chatbot-python/README.md): Simple example of a Python Chatbot that can perform complex onchain interactions, using OpenAI.
+- [Chatbot Python](../examples/chatbot-python/README.md): Simple example of a Python Chatbot that can perform complex onchain interactions, using OpenAI.
-- [Chatbot Typescript](./examples/chatbot-typescript/README.md): Simple example of a Node.js Chatbot that can perform complex onchain interactions, using OpenAI.

 ## Contributing

-See [CONTRIBUTING.md](../CONTRIBUTING.md) for detailed setup instructions and contribution guidelines.
+See [CONTRIBUTING.md](../../CONTRIBUTING.md) for detailed setup instructions and contribution guidelines.